Ron Henderson (speedway rider)

-Ron Henderson (born in Brisbane, Australia) is a former motorcycle speedway rider in British League and National League.
+Ronald Hillary Henderson (born 27 February 1957) is an Australian former motorcycle speedway rider.
+He earned two international caps for the Australia national speedway team.

 Career

-Ron Henderson had two years racing in Britain, starting and finishing his career with Newcastle Diamonds, whom he helped to the National League Championship in 1976.
+Henderson born in Brisbane, Australia, joined the Newcastle Diamonds training school as a 17-year-old in 1975.

+He began his British leagues career riding for the Diamonds during the 1975 New National League season.
+The following season in 1976, he helped Newcastle to the National League Championship.

 The Diamonds were his chief team, but he was also given rides with Hull and Swindon, as guest rider to cover absences.

+He quit the United Kingdom after the 1977 season.

 Returning to Australia, his last race was at Tivoli in Queensland in 1984, riding in four heats and winning all four.